trick77/tunlr-style-dns-unblocking/README.md

 - pure-sni (Simple Setup)
 - non-sni (Advanced Setup)

+Please drop a comment in http://trick77.com/2014/04/17/dns-unblocking-generator-update/ once you've managed to set up your own DNS-unblocking service!

+Want to add a service to config.json or found an outdated configuration section?
+Please send a pull request with the  updated configuration.

 #### pure-sni (Simple Setup)

 Use this setup if all your multimedia players are SNI-capable.